opil/documentation/docs/develop/TP/opil_config_tp_tasksupervisor.md

 ```

-# Logistic Task Language
+## Logistic Task Language

-The Logistic Task Language *(LoTLan)* is a simple, but powerful approach to describe intralogistic materialflow logic.
-A materialflow processes is mainly a transportation task like the pickup *- go to position and get item -* and the delivery *- got to position and unload item*.
+The Logistic Task Language *(LoTLan)* is a simple, yet powerful approach to describe intralogistic material flow logic.
+A material flow processes is mainly a transportation task like the pickup *- go to position and get item -* and the delivery *- got to position and unload item*.

-## Table of contents
+### Table of contents

 - [TaskSupervisor](#tasksupervisor)
 - [Logistic Task Language](#logistic-task-language)